 |

-This lecture traces the
+This talk traces the

 architectural line of